nurriol2/dgd_lyric_generation/README.md

 # dgd_lyric_generation
-Train a RNN to generate lyrics in the style of Jon Mess from Dance Gavin Dance
+Train a RNN to generate lyrics in the style of Dance Gavin Dance